 Why We Like It – Crosley Solo Review

 The Crosley Solo Radio has a charming look as if you went back to the early days of radio.
 This might be a good option for connecting a record player to a Bluetooth speaker.
 The real surprise, though, is when you turn this little radio on and get a surprisingly good, crisp sound.

 The Solo Radio was designed with sound quality in mind, and it performs as such.
 At seemingly any volume, the radio’s sound is crisp and clear.
 Even high volume doesn’t seem to distort the quality.
-Its tuner is precise so you can listen to FM radio and find your favorite FM stations with ease.
+Its tuner is precise, so you can listen to FM radio and find your favorite FM stations with ease.
 If you want to mix it up a bit, there’s an aux input to play from other sources.
 Of course, if you want to use it with a speaker, you may want to read our Philips ShoqBox reviews.

 The first thing anyone will notice about this great little radio is its exterior design.
-Though it has a vintage, mid century modern look, it’s brought into the 21st century with sleek lines and brushed metal face.
+Though it has a vintage, mid-century modern look, it’s brought into the 21st century with sleek lines and a brushed metal face.
 This is not quite like the C.Crane CC 2E, which has a more 90s look.
 With three knobs, the Solo has everything you need to listen to the radio and nothing that you don’t.
-Of course the form just encapsulates its true design purpose, which is to have good sound.
+Of course, the form just encapsulates its true design purpose, which is to have good sound.

 Crosley Solo Review Wrap Up

 At this level of radio, this is where we separate basic radios like the Panasonic RF-2400D from, well, radios like this.
-The Solo is a no frills, “I love radio” type of radio.
-If you need something to tow the line between modern and traditional radio, then go with something like the Soundance SDY019, which acts as a bluetooth speaker as well.
+The Solo is a no-frills, “I love radio” type of radio.
+If you need something to toe the line between modern and traditional radio, then go with something like the Soundance SDY019, which acts as a Bluetooth speaker as well.
 But, if you truly love radio and want it delivered with crisp, clear sound, then listen no further.